 Bezaleel Wells was in Baltimore at the time and Capt.
 O'Donnell was his hero.
 When news of Capt.
 O'Donnell's death reached Mr. Wells he recorded the plot and named it Canton.

-Canton is a city of diversified industries with over 1500 manufactured products.
+Canton not be called a popular travel destination, but it is a city of diversified industries with over 1500 manufactured products.
 It is located in the midst of the greatest steel-producing center in the world.

 It is one of America's leading industrial areas but also an agricultural area.
 It is a center of nationally known dairy products and poultry farms.
 Its truck gardens serve many communities in the state.
 The dairy farms provide the largest milk for both Canton and Akron.